Administrator's Emphasis List

 |L. A. Clarke & Son||3||Spotsylvania||Virginia||Final||

-Non time-critical removal action – Issue Engineering Evaluation/Cost Analysis (EE/CA) for public comment in October 2019.
-EE/CA is a non time-critical Removal Action for creosote source material.
+Non time-critical removal action – Issue Engineering Evaluation/Cost Analysis (EE/CA) for public comment in February 2020.
+EE/CA is a non time-critical removal action for creosote source material.
+[Completed]

-Removal Action Plan 5 – Finalize Revised Human Health Risk Assessment and Final Screening Level Ecological Risk Assessment in Fall/Winter 2019.
+Removal Action Plan 5 – Finalize Revised Human Health Risk Assessment and Final Screening Level Ecological Risk Assessment in calendar year 2020.

 |Des Moines TCE (aka Dico Company)||7||Des Moines||Iowa||Final||Complete settlement agreement(s) to support cleanup and redevelopment.|